Medicines and travel

 Storage

-Some medicines are fine to be kept at room temperature (below 25°C) while others may need to be stored in the fridge.
+Some medicines can be kept at room temperature (below 25°C) while others may need to be stored in the fridge.
 Ask your pharmacist about storing your medicines correctly while you travel.
-You may need to store some medicines in a thermos flask or cool bag.
+You may need to store some medicines in a thermos flask or insulated cool bag.

 • Check the rules for all the countries you're going to and passing through.
-Different countries have different rules about the medicines they allow and the amount you can take in.
+Different countries have different rules about the medicines they allow and the amount you can bring into the country.

-• Travel with a copy of your prescription and a letter from your GP with the details of your medicines, including generic name (not just the brand name) and what the medicine is for.
+• Take a copy of your prescription and a letter from your GP with the details of your medicines, including the generic name (not just the brand name as the same medicine can be branded differently in other countries) and what the medicine is for.
 This will be useful at customs and if you need medical help while you're away.

-• If you'll be changing time zones, talk to your doctor or pharmacist to plan when you should take your medicine.
+• If you'll be changing time zones, talk to your doctor or pharmacist and make a plan for when you should take your medicine.

-• Pack a spare supply of medicines in your suitcase or hold luggage, along with another copy of your prescription, in case you lose your hand luggage.
+• Pack a spare supply of medicines in your suitcase or carry-on luggage, along with another copy of your prescription, in case you lose any of your bags.

 The following links provide further information on medicines and travel.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.

-Can I bring my medication into NZ?(external link) New Zealand Customs Service
+Arriving into New Zealand with medicines(external link) New Zealand Customs Service

 Managing medications while traveling(external link) Epilepsy Foundation, US